HEaslea/SDE_Notes/GENERAL/The Kernel.md

-OS's have to handle a shit ton of tasks.
+OS's have to handle a ton of tasks.
 The Kernel is there to handle the lowest level operations, those that need to be the safest, most changing to the core of the PC, they have to be monitored.

 The rest of the operating system, and all the user programs, are built atop the services provided by the kernel.